Ellen's Kitchen HomePage

 We make this at every family holiday, and never less than two loaves at a time, since lots of people like the end pieces and EVERYBODY loves meatloaf sandwiches.
 No mushy texture, no tomato sauce, just good basic meatloaf.
 At home I make a double recipe in 4 small loaf pans to give extra end pieces.

 You know how hamburgers made with lean ground beef are often too dry?
-This can be made with 90% lean beef because the sausage makes it extra juicy.
-Use very lean beef, reduced fat sausage and some ground turkey, you will get a much leaner result but a little firmer texture.
+This recipe can be made with 90% lean beef because the sausage keeps it juicy.
+If you use very lean beef, reduced fat sausage and some ground turkey, you will get a much leaner result but a little firmer, dryer texture.

 Mom's Nebraska Meatloaf